Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality traits: Charming, sweet, social

-Minuets, also sometimes known as the Napoleon breed, is a cross between Persians and Munchkin cats.
-It has the exotic beauty from their Persian lineage paired with the short stature of the Munchkin.
-Don’t let his short legs fool you, though; the Minuet is still an incredibly agile breed.
+Minuets, sometimes called Napoleons, are a cross between Persians and Munchkin cats.
+They have the exotic beauty of their Persian lineage paired with the short stature of the Munchkin.
+Don’t let their short legs fool you; the Minuet is still an incredibly agile breed.

-The Minuets’ sweet and affectionate nature makes it a great breed for families with children and other pets.
-They do need a lot of attention to stay happy, so the ideal family will carve out time to snuggle and play with them every day.
+The cat is very people-oriented and gentle, thanks to their Persian genes.
+They inherited their curiosity from their Munchkin heritage.
+The Minuets’ sweet and affectionate nature makes them ideal pets for families with children and other pets.
+They need a lot of attention to stay happy, and the ideal family should carve out time to snuggle and play with them daily.

 12. Siamese Manx